SparkPost/momentum-documentation/docs/web-momo4/preface.md

 * [1\.
 Typographical Conventions Used in This Document](preface#typographical)

+NOTE: This version of the Momentum 4 documetnation is not maintained.
+For the most current documentation refer to <a href="https://www.sparkpost.com/momentum/4/4-preface/#typographical">THIS link: https://www.sparkpost.com/momentum/4/4-preface/#typographical</a>

 ## 1. Typographical Conventions Used in This Document
 Certain typographical conventions are used in this document.
 Take a moment to familiarize yourself with the following examples.
 *   **Text in this style**               indicates executable programs such as **ecelerity**.